dortania/Anti-Hackintosh-Buyers-Guide/CPU.md

 **Too old to run**:

-This mainly concists of CPUs that are missing the SSE4.2 instruction set required for Mojave and newer, you can get around this by replacing the telemetry plugin but not ideal.
+This mainly consists of CPUs that are missing the SSE4.2 instruction set required for Mojave and newer, you can get around this by replacing the telemetry plugin but not ideal.
 See [trashOS repo](https://github.com/khronokernel/trashOS) for more info

 * Wolfdale (Intel Core2 Duo series)
    * E7xxx